-The Intel® Z590 PCH has a 6-port SATA 6Gb/s controller (See Page 50 for specifics on the connectors).
-This controller is backwards compatible with SATA and SATA II devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc.).
-The controller also supports NCQ, TRIM, hot swap capability (provided the proper HDD/SSD bays/racks are installed), and RAID levels 0/1/5/10.
+The Intel[®] Z590 PCH has a 6-port SATA 6Gb/s controller (See Page 53 for specifics on the connectors).
+This controller is backwards compatible with

+SATA and SATA II devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc).
+The controller also supports NCQ, TRIM, hot swap capability, and RAID levels 0/1/5/10.